MicrosoftDocs/cpp-docs/docs/mfc/reference/clist-class.md

  If the list is not **const**, `GetHead` returns a reference to the element at the head of the list.
 This allows the function to be used on either side of an assignment statement and thus allows the list entries to be modified.

 ### Remarks
  You must ensure that the list is not empty before calling `GetHead`.
 If the list is empty, then the Debug version of the Microsoft Foundation Class Library asserts.
-Use [IsEmpty](#clist__isempty) to verify that the list contains elements.
+Use [IsEmpty](#isempty) to verify that the list contains elements.

 ### Example
  [!code-cpp[NVC_MFCCollections#41](../../mfc/codesnippet/cpp/clist-class_7.cpp)]

-##  <a name="clist__getheadposition"></a>  CList::GetHeadPosition
+##  <a name="getheadposition"></a>  CList::GetHeadPosition
  Gets the position of the head element of this list.

 ```